 In the world of home solar, the lowest cost option – and the one that offers the greatest long-term savings – will almost certainly be a standard solar panel system.
-The average cost of solar in 2017 is $3.16/Watt, and the average EnergySage customer can cover over 90 percent of their electric bill with their solar panel system.
+The average cost of solar in 2021 is $2.81/Watt, and the average EnergySage customer can cover over 90 percent of their electric bill with their solar panel system.

 SunTegra doesn’t make specific pricing information available on their site.
 However, press coverage about SunTegra shingles states that they cost about 15 percent more than a conventional system, which would put their price in the neighborhood of $3.65/Watt.
 In addition, because they are less efficient at converting electricity, their long-term savings may be lower than a standard solar panel system.

 According to SunTegra’s website, their Tile and Shingle products both come a 10-year product warranty and a 25-year power output warranty.

 These warranties are comparable to warranties for standard solar panel options, but are below average when compared to other solar roofing options:

 - CertainTeed also offers a 15-year installation and workmanship warranty, as well as a 10-year wind warranty.
 (SunTegra’s workmanship warranty likely varies depending on the installer you choose for your system.)